-You can set general parameters or individual ones for every element, as well as offer your custom designs or let your customers upload their own.
+You can set general parameters or individual ones for every element, offer your custom designs or let your customers upload their own.

 There are plenty of options available with Fancy Product Designer, including the ability to add pictures from Facebook & Instagram.

 All these capabilities, in addition to the fact that there is no need for any coding knowledge to get it to work, make this a very useful plugin that any custom product provider should consider.

 In order to test the plugin out for myself, I set it up on my local server and added a plain white t-shirt that any customer might want to customize.
 For this example, I’ve added a WordPress logo, WP Mayor logo, and some text options.